adel-s-ahmad/cisco-phones-info/README.md

 1. The windows user must have write permission on the application folder to enable logging
-2. Add UCM information from application's main menu choose file -> CUCM Settings and fill the all the fields in this page which are all required except the Device Information field<br />
+2. Add UCM information from application's main menu choose file -> CUCM Settings and fill all the fields in this page which are all required except the Device Information field<br />
     a.
 CUCM IP/Host: enter the IP address or host name of the UCM that you want to get its registered phones, if you have multiple publisher UCMs then add their IP addresses in a comma separated format<br />
     b.
 AXL User ID: username of application user with 'Standard AXL API Access' role<br />